yogesh-turing/Meta-CodeBench-APP/PROMPT.md

       66 |     if (event.invitations.has(userId)) {
       67 |       throw new Error(`User ${userId} has already been invited.`);

-      at EventManager.inviteUser (1171523/base_code.js:64:13)
+      at EventManager.inviteUser (tasks/1171523/base.js:64:13)
-      at inviteUser (1171523/base_code.js:196:16)
+      at inviteUser (tasks/1171523/base.js:196:16)
           at Array.forEach (<anonymous>)
+      at EventManager.forEach [as replayEvents] (tasks/1171523/base.js:180:15)
+      at Object.replayEvents (tasks/1171523/index.test.js:304:15)

+  ● EventManager › replayEvents › should rebuild the aggregate state from the event store (add event, update event, invite user, accept invitation)

+    Event with id 1 does not exist.

+      47 |     const event = this.#events.get(eventId);
+      48 |     if (!event) {
+    > 49 |       throw new Error(`Event with id ${eventId} does not exist.`);
+         |             ^
+      50 |     }
+      51 |     Object.keys(newDetails).forEach((key) => {
+      52 |       if (newDetails[key] !== undefined) {

+      at EventManager.updateEvent (tasks/1171523/base.js:49:13)
+      at updateEvent (tasks/1171523/base.js:193:16)
+          at Array.forEach (<anonymous>)
+      at EventManager.forEach [as replayEvents] (tasks/1171523/base.js:180:15)
+      at Object.replayEvents (tasks/1171523/index.test.js:323:15)

+  ● EventManager › replayEvents › should rebuild the aggregate state from the event store (add event, update event, invite user, decline invitation)

+    Event with id 1 does not exist.

+      47 |     const event = this.#events.get(eventId);
+      48 |     if (!event) {
+    > 49 |       throw new Error(`Event with id ${eventId} does not exist.`);
+         |             ^
+      50 |     }
+      51 |     Object.keys(newDetails).forEach((key) => {
+      52 |       if (newDetails[key] !== undefined) {

+      at EventManager.updateEvent (tasks/1171523/base.js:49:13)
+      at updateEvent (tasks/1171523/base.js:193:16)
+          at Array.forEach (<anonymous>)
-      at EventManager.forEach [as replayEvents] (1171523/base_code.js:180:15)
+      at EventManager.forEach [as replayEvents] (tasks/1171523/base.js:180:15)
-      at Object.replayEvents (1171523/index.test.js:279:15)
+      at Object.replayEvents (tasks/1171523/index.test.js:343:15)

   ● EventManager › subscribe › should notify subscribers on event creation

-    expect(jest.fn()).toHaveBeenCalledWith(...expected)

-    Expected: ObjectContaining {"payload": ObjectContaining {"id": 1}, "type": "EVENT_CREATED"}
+    expect(received).toHaveProperty(path, value)

+    Expected path: "type"
+    Received path: []

+    Expected value: "EVENT_CREATED"
-    Received: {"date": 2030-01-01T07:00:00.000Z, "id": 1, "invitations": Map {}, "location": "Location", "remindersSent": 0, "title": "Subscribe Event"}
+    Received value: {"date": 2030-01-01T04:30:00.000Z, "id": 1, "invitations": Map {}, "location": "Location", "remindersSent": 0, "title": "Subscribe Event"}

-    Number of calls: 1

-      293 |         'Location'
+      355 |       manager.createEvent('Subscribe Event', '2030-01-01T10:00:00', 'Location');
-      294 |       );
+      356 |       expect(callback).toHaveBeenCalled();
-    > 295 |       expect(callback).toHaveBeenCalledWith(
+    > 357 |       expect(callback.mock.calls[0][0]).toHaveProperty('type', 'EVENT_CREATED');
           |                                         ^
+      358 |       expect(callback.mock.calls[0][0]).toHaveProperty('payload');
+      359 |       expect(callback.mock.calls[0][0].payload).toHaveProperty('id');
-      296 |         expect.objectContaining({
+      360 |       expect(callback.mock.calls[0][0].payload).toHaveProperty(
-      297 |           type: 'EVENT_CREATED',
-      298 |           payload: expect.objectContaining({ id: event.id }),

-      at Object.toHaveBeenCalledWith (1171523/index.test.js:295:24)
+      at Object.toHaveProperty (tasks/1171523/index.test.js:357:41)

 Test Suites: 1 failed, 1 total
-Tests:       10 failed, 14 passed, 24 total
+Tests:       13 failed, 15 passed, 28 total
-Snapshots:   0 total
-Time:        0.851 s
-Ran all test suites matching /1171523/i.
 ```
 Prompt:
-I'm building EventManager class and is experiencing several functional issues that are impacting its performance and reliability.
-Detailed below are the problems currently identified and expected outcomes
+I'm building an EventManager class and is experiencing several functional issues that are impacting its performance and reliability.
+Detailed below are the problems currently identified and the expected outcomes

-Identified Issues and Expected Outcomes:
+Identified Issues and Expected Outcomes
-- createEvent(title, date, location)
+- Create Event: createEvent(title, date, location)
-Issue: Currently, events are created without an initial version number, essential for tracking changes through updates.
+  Issue: Events lack an initial version number.
-Expected Outcome: Each event should be created with a version property initialized at 1.
-This should be explicitly verified during event creation to facilitate change management.
+  Expected Outcome: Initialize each event with a version property set to 1.

-- updateEvent(eventId, newDetails, expectedVersion)
+- Update Event: updateEvent(eventId, newDetails, expectedVersion)
-Issue: Event updates do not verify version consistency prior to application, leading to potential overwrites or conflicts.
+  Issue: No version consistency check during updates.
-Expected Outcome: The update process must include a version check: it should compare the provided expectedVersion with the event's stored version.
-If the versions do not match, the update should be aborted, and a specific error message, "Version conflict," should be returned.
+  Expected Outcome: Include a version check.
+If versions do not match, abort the update and return "Version conflict."

-- deleteEvent(eventId)
+- Delete Event: deleteEvent(eventId)
-Issue: Deletions are attempted without checking if the event actually exists, resulting in misleading successes.
+  Issue: Deletions without existence check.
-Expected Outcome: Implement a pre-deletion check to confirm the event's existence.
-If the event is not found, the method should return a clear error message, "Event not found," to prevent confusion.
+  Expected Outcome: Check if the event exists before deletion.
+Return "Event not found" if it does not exist.

-- inviteUser(eventId, userId)
+- Invite User: inviteUser(eventId, userId)
-Issue: The system allows multiple invitations to be sent to the same user for an event, which can lead to redundant data.
+  Issue: Allows multiple invitations to the same user.
-Expected Outcome: Before adding a user to the event’s invitations, verify that the user has not already been invited.
-If already invited, the system should return an error, "User already invited."
+  Expected Outcome: Verify if the user is already invited.
+Return "User already invited" if so.

-- sendReminder(eventId)
+- Send Reminder: sendReminder(eventId)
-Issue: It's unclear what happens when there are no attendees to remind, which can lead to ambiguous outcomes.
+  Issue: Unclear behavior when no attendees are present.
-Expected Outcome: Modify the sendReminder function to check the number of attendees who accepted the invitation.
-If no attendees are available, the function should return false and a clear message, "No attendees to remind."
+  Expected Outcome: Check for attendees.
+If none, return false and "No attendees to remind."

-- serialization of invitations
+- Serialization of Invitations
-Issue: Invitations are stored in a Map, which cannot be directly serialized into JSON, complicating data handling and storage.
+  Issue: Invitations stored in a Map, complicating JSON serialization.
-Expected Outcome: Change the storage of invitations from a Map to an object, which should be implemented before any operation requiring serialization, ensuring compatibility with JSON formats.
+  Expected Outcome: Store invitations in an object for JSON compatibility.

 - Replay Events Functionality
-Issue: The replayEvents method fails to restore event details accurately after deletions, indicating issues in logging or reconstructing events.
+  Issue: Fails to accurately restore event details.
-Expected Outcome: Modify the replayEvents method to ensure it can fully reconstruct an event’s details (ID, title, location, invitations) exactly as they were before deletion.
+  Expected Outcome: Ensure replayEvents fully reconstructs event details (ID, title, location, invitations) exactly as they were before deletion.

-Revise the notification dispatch system in the EventManager to ensure that all notifications, regardless of the event action type, are sent with a consistent structure:
+- Notification Dispatch System
+  Issue: Inconsistent notification structure.
+  Expected Outcome: Ensure all notifications have a consistent structure:
-type: A string indicating the notification type, corresponding to the event action (e.g., "EVENT_CREATED", "EVENT_UPDATED", "EVENT_DELETED").
+    type: String indicating the event action (e.g., "EVENT_CREATED", "EVENT_UPDATED", "EVENT_DELETED").
-payload: An object containing the full details of the event involved in the action.
+    payload: Object with full event details.

-- please give me full fixed code not snippets of the fix.
+Note: Please give me the full fixed code not snippets of the fix.